It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 A cognitive distortion is our brain’s ability to convince ourselves of things that aren’t true.
 It may cause us to see reality from a distorted or inaccurate viewpoint.

 Everyone experiences cognitive distortion at some point, particularly when we are feeling down.
 It is a way of the body adapting to stressful situations.
-But when it occurs too often, it can become a mental disorder that needs addressing.
+But when it occurs too often, it can result to mental disorders that needs addressing.

 Here are a few common cognitive distortions: